Stability analysis and stabilization of LPV systems with jumps and (piecewise) differentiable parameters using continuous and sampled-data controllers: Introduction

-\textbf{Outline.} The structure of the paper is as follows: in Section \ref{sec:preliminary} preliminary definitions and results are given.
-Section \ref{sec:stab} develops the main stability results of the paper which are then extended to continuous and sampled-data state-feedback control in Section \ref{sec:stabz1} and Section \ref{sec:stabz2}, respectively.
-The examples are treated in the related sections.
+\textbf{Outline.} \bll{The structure of the paper is as follows: in Section \ref{sec:prel} preliminary definitions and results are given.
+Section \ref{sec:stab} develops the stability analysis results under constant and minimum dwell-times.
+The latter result is then extended to address the case of uncertain systems and impulsive switched LPV systems.
+Some correspondence with existing results in the literature are also provided together with a procedure detailing on how to solve the infinite-dimensional feasibility problems using SOS programming.
+The stability results of Section \ref{sec:stab} are then extended to control design in Section \ref{sec:stabz1}.
+Finally, Section \ref{sec:stabz2} is devoted to the analysis of impulsive LPV systems under range dwell-time and to the application of this result to the sampled-data control of LPV systems.
+The examples are treated in the related sections.}